Skip to content

 Fish iconPlatypus iconPlant iconInsect iconWater drop icon

-Winter/spring high flow (one high flow of 650 ML/ day at Kerang Weir for 10 days)4
+Winter/spring high flow (one high flow of 650 ML/ day at Kerang Weir for 10 days during August to November)4

 • Trigger the migration, spawning and recruitment of native fish species, including Murray cod